Constantin Dima: Desna Chernihiv

 In January 2021, he moved to Desna Chernihiv, signing a three-and-a-half-year contract and becoming the first Romanian player in Desna's history.
 The club paid 100,000 euros for Dima, with Astra supposed to receive 20% of the amount of any Dima's resale.
 On 26 February, he made his Ukrainian Premier League debut against Inhulets Petrove at the Valeriy Lobanovskyi Dynamo Stadium, replacing Pylyp Budkivskyi in the second half.
 On 16 July, he was released by the club.

 UTA Arad

 On 4 October 2021, Dima joined UTA Arad in Liga I on a two-year deal.

 Chindia Târgoviște

 In the summer of 2022, Dima moved to Chindia Târgoviște in Liga I. On 3 January 2023, he left the club by mutual consent.

 Metaloglobus București

 In February 2023, Dima moved to Metaloglobus București in Liga II.

 International career

-Dima has represented Romania national football team at numerous youth level: U17, U19 and U21.
+Dima has represented Romania national team at numerous youth level: U17, U19 and U21.
 In May 2021, he was called up for the Romanian Olympic football team.